statvej/minishell/README.md

    ```
 # Execution

-Execution module goes through log_group list execution or skiping its content depending on logical operator it was predicated and if encounter parenthesis goes into recursion.
+Execution module goes through log_group list execution or skipping its content depending on logical operator it was predicated and if encounter parenthesis goes into recursion.
 Every logical groups goes through pipe group list contained inside of it executing instructions stored in ```cmd_group```.

-Functions that executes comand checks whether the command is builtin or not and depending on that it can execute it parent or child process as well as looking for it in the binaries in ```$PATH```.
+Functions that executes command checks whether the command is builtin or not and depending on that it can execute it parent or child process as well as looking for it in the binaries in ```$PATH```.